mb1689/tortbleed/README.md

 Tor Relay you are connected through.
 This can be for a number of reasons, and may be worth trying once more.
 Same result usually means problems with the .onion server (either not having the port you're attempting to scan on enabled, or other connection-related issues).

+3 - "Help, there's lag in the data returned from the server for .onion URL's!"
+This is due to the delay introduced in general when transmitting / receiving over the Tor network.
+Additionally, some exit nodes / relays introduce a bandwidth throttle for outgoing traffic to limit the impact on the non-Tor network traffic of the host.
+This is not the fault of the script, but rather of the Tor network and/or Relay operator.
+Try running the script again to potentially hit a new exit node / relay and potentially improve that performance (or worsen it! :P)

 Good luck!